Get Approved for up to $35,000 in 3 minutes

 While consumer proposals don’t have as large of an impact on your credit report as bankruptcy, they still have a negative impact.
 Once you’ve gotten a consumer proposal, it’ll be listed on your credit report.
 Those who check your credit report will be able to see the date the proposal was filed, when it will be completed and what’s included in the proposal.

 Before we talk too much about your credit report, let’s talk about what a consumer proposal is.
-Essentially, a consumer proposal is when you make a deal with your creditors to consolidate your debt into one monthly payment.
+Essentially, a consumer proposal is when a debt consultant makes a deal with your creditors to consolidate your debt into one monthly payment.
 When this deal is made, your debts are often reduced, which can be scary for potential lenders.

 Once a consumer proposal has been added to your credit report, it will have a negative impact on your credit report.
 It won’t just impact your credit score either.
 It’ll bring your credit report to an R7 status, which is the third lowest rating below an R8 (asset repossession) and R9 (bankruptcy).
 While it’s not as bad as bankruptcy, you do want to complete it on time by making responsible consumer proposal payments.